On Getting Older: Use of the LanguageOct 13, 2022

-People pigeonhole you based on the way your present yourself, and that includes just only your dress and deportment but also your spoken and written English.
+People pigeonhole you based on the way your present yourself, and that includes not only your dress and deportment but also your spoken and written English.
 It is just the way it is.
 We all know we shouldn’t judge the book by its cover, but we all do it nonetheless.
 At CameronDowning we write many financial plans for clients throughout the year.
 These are each custom-written, and they must be correct.
 If I received work product from your office that is full of grammatical errors what would I think?
 In my mind, the errors would cast doubt on the validity of the entire communication.

 I’ll go my grave using standard English, no matter what the rest of the world does.
 I'll continue avoiding ending sentences with prepositions.
 I won't split infinitives, nor mix metaphors.
 I’ll continue using Oxford commas no matter what, no matter what Microsoft tells me.

 --Glenn J. Downing, MBA, CFP®